Saturday, September 6, 2025

 Exploring vast inviting sea

-Which pulls to safe sandy shores
+Which pulls most hosts to safe sandy shores

 Your shady haven, home with me.